Are we blind to the oppressed among us?

 It seems like everyone is trying to define oppression and its impact.
 But defining what oppression is and who the oppressed are, are two very different tasks.

 The Oxford Dictionary defines oppression as the prolonged cruel or unjust treatment or exercise of authority.
 Some synonyms are maltreatment, tyranny, subjugation, enslavement, exploitation, brutality, abuse, ruthlessness, suffering, and injustice.

 Oppression uses wealth, power, and influence to maintain one’s position at someone else’s expense.

 You would think with that description that maltreatment would be easy to identify.
 But oppression is very much in the eye of the beholder.

-The exploited individual knows what it is, but the person in power rarely considers the issue and seldom recognizes that they are the oppressor.
+The exploited individual knows what it is, but the person in power rarely considers the issue and seldom recognizes the oppressor.

 Who are the oppressed among us?

 If you read or watch the news, you have had a steady diet of stories concerning people of color’s senseless slaughter by law enforcement.

 These events have collectively broken most of our hearts.
 But most of us have experienced this vicariously through the experiences of others.